How to Find Your Identity in Jesus

 Our identity in Christ is secure.
 We are who GOD says we are (Genesis 1:27).
 But human rejection from our loved ones (or even strangers) can break our hearts anyway.
 We can believe lies that we have too many issues, are too immature, don’t have the right background, have made too many mistakes to be worthy.
 Sometimes we can be told this outright.
 Even from Christians.

 If you haven’t experienced this, I pray you don’t have too.
 If you have, I pray for God to fully heal any wounds and give you a fresh sense and excitement of all he has made you to be.
 Any negative emotions regarding past rejection ... feel it, let it out (scream, journal, cry ... whatever you want!) ... then forgive and give it to God.
 Maybe don’t even do it quickly ... be thorough to really feel, let go and forgive all the hurts.
 You are YOU and that is an absolutely wonderful thing.
-The God of all creation designed every single aspect of your life and personality, and it either is good or will be used for his good.
-He always has a plan and is always looking for ways to delight us.
+The God of all creation designed every single aspect of your life and personality, and it either is good or will be used for his good (Jeremiah 29:11).

 I was listening to a Joyce Meyer podcast this week where she said sometimes God allows us to go through tough times to qualify us to help others.
 It’s not cool or easy to talk about rejection but I’ve experienced it, been healed / being healed from it, and want to encourage anyone else who may be believing any lies to SQUASH them.
 I think I’ve become super passionate about encouraging others to not let the enemy steal their joy aha.
 God knows everything and loves you totally.
 As I was listening and speaking the truth of the lyrics over myself, God suggested I try doing this with someone who has hurt me in mind.
 That was such a good reminder ... every other human is also God’s creation and he loves them as much as he does us.
 Let’s help one another look to the right source for our love and validation.